russelljjarvis/teiili/docs/scripts/Developing Building Blocks.rst

 Every building block inherits from the class ``BuildingBlocks`` which has attributes such as ``sub_blocks``, ``input_groups``, ``output_groups`` and ``hidden_groups``.

-Recommended practices for creating custom ``BuildingBlocks`` go as follow:
+Recommended practices for creating custom ``BuildingBlocks`` are as follow:

 - Keep the class initialization as concise as possible.
 - Create a generation function which implements the desired connectivity.
 - Label correctly ``sub_blocks``, ``input_groups``, ``output_groups`` and ``hidden_groups``.
-- Remember to ``_set_tags`` as you expand the network and its functionality, it really helps to keep track of the properties of individual groups.
+- Remember to ``_set_tags`` as you expand the network and its functionality; it really helps to keep track of the properties of individual groups.

 Important Notes: